input-output-hk/mantis-ops/README.md

 ```
 $ sh <(curl -L https://nixos.org/nix/install) --daemon
 ```
-* After performing a Nix single or multi-user install, the any shells should be exited and re-entered to ensure the new Nix settings take effect in the environment.
+* After performing a Nix single or multi-user install, any shells should be exited and re-entered to ensure the new Nix settings take effect in the environment.
 * Alternatively, the operating system [NixOS](https://nixos.org/manual/nixos/stable/#sec-installation) can be used which includes a Nix installation.